MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/overview.md

 ### MsalProvider

 An [IProvider](./IProvider.md) implementation built on the official Microsoft Authentication Library (MSAL).
 The [MsalProvider](./MsalProvider.md) is NetStandard and supports any NetStandard 2.0 applications.

+Use the [MsalProvider](./MsalProvider.md) in NetStandard 2.0 applications and anywhere [MSAL for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) is supported.

 Available in the `CommunityToolkit.Authentication.Msal` package.